hsarfraz/CSE-41287-linear-algebra-for-machine-learning/README.md

 * do you have any idea for application of GPT4 "omni" neural network announced last month by OpenAI ?

 To me, it seems like the GPT4-o (GPT4-omni) can perform a variety of tasks related to discriminative and generative AI since it is a multimodal model which can perform a variety of tasks such as image to text conversion (discriminative AI task), text/response generation using LLMs (generative AI task), audio to text conversion (discriminative AI task), etc

-Perceptron line
-* The perceptron is a model that finds a separation line (or hyperplane) between classes
-* A simple binary classifier in neural networks
-* It uses a linear decision boundary (aka separation line) to decide which class a data point belongs to
-* The "perceptron line" = separation line in the context of a single-layer perceptron.
-If it is multi-layered then it becomes a complex, nonlinear decision surface that’s harder to interpret geometrically.